felwal/felwal.github.io/content/about.md

 title: About me
 hidden: true
 icon: user-round
-summary: I'm an interaction designer and media technologist, passionate about the intersection of play and sustainable transformation.
+summary: I'm an interaction designer and media technologist passionate about ideation, play, and deep sustainable transformation.
 ---

-I currently study Interactive Media Technology at KTH Royal Institute of Technology.
-Topics include interaction design, computer graphics, and game design – which I have complemented with a focus on environmental and social aspects of technology.
+I currently study M.Sc.
+Interactive Media Technology at KTH Royal Institute of Technology.
+Topics include interaction design, UX, XR, game design, and computer graphics – which I have complemented with a focus on environmental and social aspects of technology.

+I believe the creative process is just as valuable as the outcome, and that collaboration holds more meaning than competition.
+I love coming up with wild ideas and challenging assumptions, and I strive to design interactions that aren't just usable but _intrinsically joyful_.

 ## Contact and profiles